KalemaEdgar/bestrepoever/README.md

 # bestrepoever
-This is a good repo when testing out TrailHead stuff
+This is a nice repo when testing out TrailHead stuff